fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_wantemp_system_sdwan.html.markdown

 The `members` block supports:

+* `billing_start_day` - Volume billing start day when this member's volume usgage will begin to calculate.
 * `_dynamic_member` - _Dynamic-Member.
 * `comment` - Comments.
 * `cost` - Cost of this interface for services in SLA mode (0 - 4294967295, default = 0).
+* `duplication_threshold_bandwidth` - Configure duplication threshold bandwidth interface in the SD-WAN.
+Valid values: `overlay`, `underlay`.

+* `duplication_threshold_bibandwidth` - Bandwidth bistream threshold value in kilobytes per second (0 - 4294967295, default = 0).
+* `duplication_threshold_dwbandwidth` - Bandwidth downstream threshold value in kilobytes per second (0 - 4294967295, default = 0).
+* `duplication_threshold_upbandwidth` - Bandwidth upstream threshold value in kilobytes per second (0 - 4294967295, default = 0).
 * `gateway` - The default gateway for this interface.
 Usually the default gateway of the Internet service provider that this interface is connected to.
 * `gateway6` - IPv6 gateway.
 * `ingress_spillover_threshold` - Ingress spillover threshold for this interface (0 - 16776000 kbit/s).
 When this traffic volume threshold is reached, new sessions spill over to other interfaces in the SD-WAN.
 * `interface` - Interface name.
+* `overage` - Enable/disable the volume overage when member's volume usage reaches quota-limit.
+Valid values: `disable`, `enable`.

+* `overage_cost` - Cost value for this member when its volume is over quota and overage is enabled(0 - 4294967295, default = 0).
+* `overage_volume_ratio` - Volume ratio value for this member when its volume is over quota and overage is enabled(1 - 255, default = 1).
+* `overage_weight` - Weight value for this member when its volume is over quota and overage is enabled.
 * `preferred_source` - Preferred source of route for this member.
 * `priority` - Priority of the interface (0 - 65535).
 Used for SD-WAN rules or priority rules.
 * `priority_in_sla` - Preferred priority of routes to this member when this member is in-sla (0 - 65535, default = 0).
 * `priority_out_sla` - Preferred priority of routes to this member when this member is out-of-sla (0 - 65535, default = 0).
 * `priority6` - Priority of the interface for IPv6 (1 - 65535, default = 1024).
 Used for SD-WAN rules or priority rules.
+* `quota_limit` - Volume quota limit assigned to this member in gigabytes (0 - 10485760, default = 0).
 * `seq_num` - Sequence number(1-512).
 * `source` - Source IP address used in the health-check packet to the server.
 * `source6` - Source IPv6 address used in the health-check packet to the server.